dnp3/opendnp3-guide/source/layout/index.rst

 This is actually 2 libraries, a pure C# library of interfaces and a mixed-mode assembly written in C++/CLI.
 Together they comprise the .NET bindings and with an interface that roughly mirrors asiodnp3 but with more idiomatic .NET semantics.

 **Java Bindings**

+Note: the Java bindings have not yet been ported from 1.1.x to 2.0.x.

 This is actually 2 libraries, a pure Java library (build with Maven) of interfaces and a JNI-based shared library that implements the native functions.
 Together they comprise the Java bindings and have an interface that roughly mirrors asiodnp3 but with more idiomatic Java semantics.